ronoaldo/minenews/README.md

 # minenews

-Localized Simple server news for [Minetest](https://www.minetest.net/) servers.
+Localized and simple server news for [Minetest](https://www.minetest.net/) servers.
 Original version by Shara RedCat, forked and improved by Ronoaldo.

 This displays a news formspec when the player joins.
 To set the news text